Back to Insights

 Tooling Suggestions

-GRC platforms: Many governance, risk, and compliance platforms now have AI/model inventory modules.
-Good integration with risk assessment and compliance workflows.
+GRC platforms offer a step up, as many governance, risk, and compliance platforms now include AI and model inventory modules.
+They provide strong integration with risk assessment and compliance workflows already in use.

-Dedicated AI governance platforms: Purpose-built for AI inventory and governance.
-More sophisticated features but additional cost and complexity.
+Dedicated AI governance platforms are purpose-built for AI inventory and governance.
+They offer more sophisticated features but come with additional cost and complexity that must be justified.

-IT asset management extensions: Some ITAM tools are adding AI tracking capabilities.
-Good if you want to integrate with existing asset management.
+IT asset management extensions represent another option, as some ITAM tools are adding AI tracking capabilities.
+This path works well if you want to integrate AI inventory with existing asset management infrastructure.

 Conclusion